 - Annual Policies.
 We are able to respond quickly to changing conditions since most of our policies renew annually.
 This gives us the flexibility to adjust our pricing, underwriting strategy and related policy terms and conditions, as appropriate.
 In addition to making short-term tactical adjustments to our underwriting strategy and product pricing based on the climate-related risks we identify, we monitor climate-related risks on a medium- and long-term horizon to arrive at a holistic view of climate-related impacts on our business, further allowing us to adjust and refine our strategy, products and pricing. - Reinsurance.
 Informed by our risk selection, claim experience and risk appetite, we reinsure a portion of the risks we underwrite to further manage our exposure to losses and to protect our capital.
 We cede to reinsurers a portion of these risks and pay premiums based upon the risk and exposure of the policies subject to such reinsurance.
 We conduct an ongoing review of our risk and catastrophe coverages and, from time to time, make changes to our reinsurance program as we deem appropriate.
 For example, Travelers utilizes a corporate catastrophe excess-of-loss reinsurance treaty with unaffiliated reinsurers to manage its exposure to losses resulting from catastrophes and to protect its capital.
-In addition to the coverage provided under this treaty, Travelers also utilizes catastrophe bonds to protect against certain weather-related losses in the Northeastern United States, and a Northeast catastrophe reinsurance treaty to protect against losses resulting from weather-related catastrophes in the Northeastern United States.
-To address some ongoing degree of uncertainty surrounding weather
+In addition to the coverage provided under this treaty, Travelers also utilizes catastrophe bonds to protect against certain weather-related losses in the Northeastern United States and a Northeast catastrophe reinsurance treaty to protect against losses resulting from weather-related catastrophes in the Northeastern United States.
+To address some ongoing degree of uncertainty surrounding weather volatility, we added a new catastrophe reinsurance treaty to our overall reinsurance program in 2019.
+For further discussion of our reinsurance program, see our Annual Report on Form 10-K.

-- volatility, we recently added a new catastrophe reinsurance treaty to our overall reinsurance program for 2019.
-For further discussion of our reinsurance program, see our Annual Report on Form 10-K. - Product Diversity.
-Product diversity also limits our exposure to climate-related risks.
-We engage broadly across nine major lines of insurance, and our portfolio is balanced across these lines of business.
-Travelers is the only commercial insurer with a top-five position in seven major product lines, including a No. 1 position in workers compensation and commercial multi-peril.2 Our Business Insurance segment accounts for more than half of our net written premiums and includes product lines that are less susceptible to climate-related risks, such as workers compensation and general liability.
+Product Diversity.
+Our broad product diversity also mitigates our exposure to climate-related risks.
+We engage broadly across nine major lines of insurance through our three business segments - Business Insurance, Bond & Specialty Insurance and Personal Insurance.
+Our portfolio is balanced across these lines of business and further diversified by geography and customer size and type.
+Travelers is the second largest U.S. commercial insurer with a top-five position in five major product lines, including a No. 1 position in workers compensation and commercial multi-peril.[1]
+Our Business Insurance segment accounts for more than half of our net written premiums and includes product lines that are less susceptible to climate-related risks, such as workers compensation and general liability.
 Likewise, our Bond & Specialty Insurance segment offers primarily fidelity, surety, cyber, management liability and professional liability products.
-In 2019, 62.3% of domestic premiums were from liability lines (e.g., workers compensation, management liability, general liability, auto insurance), whereas 37.7% of domestic premiums came from property lines (e.g., homeowners and commercial property).
+In 2020, 60% of domestic premiums were from liability lines (e.g., workers compensation, management liability, general liability, auto insurance), whereas 40% of domestic premiums came from property lines (e.g., homeowners and commercial property).
 See the Business Strategy & Competitive Advantages section of our sustainability website to learn more about our product breadth and specialization.